HMS Bounty: Modern reconstructions

+Both reconstructions, the modern Bounty and Pandora, sailed from the US west coast to Tahiti for film shoots at the original location.
+A model ship was built in two parts to serve as a set design in an MGM studio.

 For the 1962 film, a new Bounty was constructed in 1960 in Nova Scotia.
 For much of 1962 to 2012, she was owned by a not-for-profit organisation whose primary aim was to sail her and other square rigged sailing ships, and she sailed the world to appear at harbours for inspections, and take paying passengers, to recoup running costs.
 For long voyages, she took on volunteer crew.

 On 29 October 2012, sixteen Bounty crew members abandoned ship off the coast of North Carolina after getting caught in the high seas brought on by Hurricane Sandy.
 The ship sank, according to Coast Guard Air Station Elizabeth City, at 12:45 UTC Monday 29 October 2012 and two crew members, including Captain Robin Walbridge, were reported as missing.
 The captain was not found and presumed dead on 2 November 2012.
 It was later reported that the Coast Guard had recovered one of the missing crew members, Claudene Christian, descendant of Fletcher Christian of the original Bounty.
 Christian was found to be unresponsive and pronounced dead on arrival at a hospital in North Carolina.

 A second Bounty replica, named HMAV Bounty, was built in New Zealand in 1979 and used in the 1984 film The Bounty.
 The hull is constructed of welded steel oversheathed with timber.
 For many years she served the tourist excursion market from Darling Harbour, Sydney, Australia and appeared in a Tamil language Indian (1996 film), before being sold to HKR International Limited in October 2007.
 She was then a tourist attraction (also used for charter, excursions and sail training) based in Discovery Bay, on Lantau Island in Hong Kong, and was given an additional Chinese name 濟民號.
 She was decommissioned on 1 August 2017.
-The company has not disclosed the ship's fate.